jiayijdong/PerovskiteNet/README.md

 # PerovskiteNet

-PerovskiteNet: A Hierarchical, Multiscale, Multimodal Dataset from Solar Cell Research to Artificial Intelligence
+A Hierarchical, Multiscale, Multimodal Dataset from Solar Cell Research to Artificial Intelligence